ropa1998/clean-news-services/README.md

 First of all, we have the ```IMediumScrapperFactory```, which is an interface that force all classes that implement it to be able to implement scrapper for all supported media.

-Then, the ```RSSMediumsScrapperFactory``` is the preferred configuration, as it works against RSS instead of the web pages of the media.
+Then, the ```RSSMediumScrapperFactory``` is the preferred configuration, as it works against RSS instead of the web pages of the media.

 Once we have the IMediumScrapper we want we later want to run it.
 The ```.run()``` populates the scarpers with items, which in this case is ```IArticles```.
 The execution and instantiation are separated because of how expensive is the execution, so that the user can choose when to make this expensive call.